-Keep in mind, if a larger area is microbladed, you’ll probably need a top up about 6 weeks after the initial one, but that should take much less time.
+Keep in mind, if a larger area is microbladed, you’ll probably need a top up about 6 weeks after the initial appointment, but that should take much less time.

 The best way to know the price of the beard and mustache is to book a consultation appointment with the artist and let them assess the amount of work that needs to be done.
 If you decide to have men’s eyebrow microblading too, some artists offer special prices.

-If you manage to find an artist who’s offers this treatment as a staple, great!
-Check out their microblading for beard before and after portfolio and if it looks good, book a consultation appointment.
+If you manage to find an artist who offers this treatment as a staple, great!
+Check out their microblading beard before and after portfolio and if it looks good, book a consultation appointment.